 Special Thanks to Woodward Gallery, Soho Contemporary and StreetSquares for providing artists and art works.

 About 3rd Culture Creative: 3rd Culture Creative is a boutique media development company specializing in film, television, web series, animation and music.
 Its Primary focus is to develop great stories by selecting, nurturing and growing creative content.
-The principals of 3rd Culture are passionate about art in all forms and its aim is to push creative boundaries by working with a diverse group of artists who ingeniously collaborate to create leading edge projects. www.3rdculturecreative.com.
+The principals of 3rd Culture are passionate about art in all forms and its aim is to push creative boundaries by working with a diverse group of artists who ingeniously collaborate to create leading edge projects.
+Visit www.3rdculturecreative.com.

 StreetSquares: StreetSquares is a boutique Art and Digital Media Agency working with Artists and Talents, who see themselves as agents of change, to create unique Projects that synergize visual & performing arts, digital design, music.